By Natasha Gayle

-A cheap dental color-changing tool may surpass traditional methods of testing for gingivitis.
+A color-changing tool may surpass traditional methods of testing for gingivitis (gum infection).
 Almost 75% of American adults have some form of gum disease and are not even aware of it, according to the American Dental Hygienist Association.

-Testing for gingivitis or periodontitis traditionally can be time-consuming, expensive and even painful sometimes.
-The dentist will often poke a tiny ruler into the gum pocket next to a tooth to test the depth or take X-rays.
-Researchers at the Maurice H. Kornberg School of Dentistry at Temple University discovered a color-changing strip that could actually transform the detection process into a cheap, simple, quick procedure.
+Testing for gingivitis or periodontitis can be time-consuming, expensive and even painful sometimes.
+The dentist will often poke a tiny ruler into the gum pocket next to a tooth to test the depth or take dental x-rays.
+Researchers at the Maurice H. Kornberg School of Dentistry at Temple University discovered a color-changing dental strip that could actually transform the detection process into a cheap, simple, quick procedure.

 Study subjects were divided into three groups: those with healthy teeth and gums, those with gingivitis (bleeding gums) and those with periodontitis (those with bleeding and receding gums.)
 Researchers tested everyone with the strips and found it a cheap, comparable method to traditional clinical evaluations like plaque index, pocket attachment and bleeding on probing.